IT Contract Negotiation: 5 Tips to Get Successful Results

-These 5 tips should be helpful for both vendors and their clients before and at the stage of IT contract negotiation.
+These 5 tips on how to negotiate IT contracts will be helpful for both vendors and their clients.
 Profound knowledge of the structure and content of an IT contract is important for both sides to better understand their responsibilities and rights as contractors.
-This understanding, in turn, is the true way to get win-win results on both ends.
+This understanding in turn is the first step to getting win-win results on both ends.

 - Communicate and discuss all the key terms in advance

 - Get a negotiation team that includes people from project and legal teams